Valyantsin Byalkevich

-Valyantsin Byalkevich (Валянцін Бялькевіч; 27 January 1973 – 1 August 2014), also referred to as Valiantsin Bialkevich, was a Belarusian professional footballer who played as a midfielder.
+Valyantsin Byalkevich (Валянцін Бялькевіч; 27 January 1973 – 1 August 2014), also referred to as Valiantsin Bialkevich, was a Belarusian professional footballer who played as a midfielder for the Belarus national team.
 He spent the majority of his career with Ukrainian club Dynamo Kyiv, where he was predominantly used as a playmaker, and was part of the team that reached the semi-finals of 1998–99 UEFA Champions League.

-Career

-Club
+Club career

-In September 1994 while playing for FC Dinamo Minsk, Byalkevich was banned from European competitions for one year by UEFA after testing positive for anabolic steroids following a UEFA Cup match.
+In September 1994 while playing for Dinamo Minsk, Byalkevich was banned from European competitions for one year by UEFA after testing positive for anabolic steroids following a UEFA Cup match.

-International
+International career

 In October 2005, Byalkevich retired from the Belarus national team, having scored 10 goals, while being capped 56 times.

-Personal life
+Personal life and death

 Byalkevich married Ukrainian pop singer Anna Sedokova in 2004.
 They had a daughter on 8 December 2004 and divorced in 2006.
 In 2008, he accepted Ukrainian citizenship and continued to work in the Dynamo Kyiv football academy.

-Death

 Byalkevich died on 1 August 2014, after suffering an aneurysm.